Let me guess.

 5. Show Your Lack of Experience or Confidence

-If you don’t have any relevant clips or experience in a certain niche, don’t pitch them.
+If you don’t have any samples, relevant clips, or experience in a certain writing niche, don’t pitch them.
 Start with what you know.
-Your pitch needs to ooze credibility and confidence (even if you have to fake it to start).
+A well-written pitch oozes credibility and confidence (even if you have to fake it to start).

 Don’t say, “I think I could be a good fit for your publication.”